Edgewood College's newest sports program: Competitive video gaming

 "This is a brand new program starting from scratch," he said.

 Puesan started working for Edgewood College in late September.
-His resume includes a bachelor's degree in sociology, a master's in higher education administration, more than two decades of gaming and, for two years, a top 500 national ranking in the League of Legends game.
+His resume includes a bachelor’s degree in sociology, a master’s in higher education administration, more than two decades playing games and hitting a top 500 rank in League of Legends one day.
+While he no longer retains that rank, he still places in the top 0.6% of players.
 Throughout his graduate studies, he focused every assignment on esports.

 Literature review?
 Write the history of gaming.
 Revenue plan?
 Center it around a hypothetical college's esports program.